ziflex/piperline/README.md

         });
 ```

-**Note: The difference between events, that this callback passed to ``run`` method is called only once when the pipeline work is done.**
+**Note: The difference between events and callback is, that this callback passed to ``run``
+method is called only once when the execution is completed.**

 ### With interruption